The Wendy Whited Memorial ASU Grant Program

 We understand that not everyone can afford to come to a camp and the ASU Grant program has been established to help qualified candidates attend.

-To be considered a qualified candidate: you must be an active ASU member, have the support of your dojo cho and/or chief instructor, and go through our application process.
-The ASU Grant is awarded to help with financial needs and is merit based.
+To be considered a qualified candidate, you must be an active ASU member, have the support of your dojo cho and/or chief instructor, and complete our application process.
+We are supporting students who support their dojos.
+The applicant should have trained consistently for two or more years.
+Grants are awarded to help with financial needs and are merit based.
+A dojo should submit only one application per event.
+Special circumstances for up to two applicants must be pre-approved before application submission.

 The Grant Applicant

-As the dojo-cho or student’s instructor, fill in the application below in support of their student applying for a grant.
+As the dojo-cho or student’s instructor, fill in the application from the link below in support of your student.
 Describe the applicant’s contributions to the dojo community and/or other efforts that establish the individual’s contributions to aikido.
-The Application should help us have a sense of the applicant from the instructor’s perspective.
-Let your students know about this opportunity.
-It’s a great way for the ASU to connect with our membership.
+The Application should give us a sense of the applicant from the instructor’s perspective.
+As a guideline there should only be one qualified application per dojo for a given event.
+Special circumstances for up to two applicants must be pre-approved before application submission.

 Grant recipients are ambassadors of the ASU and their home dojo.
 Running a camp is a great deal of work and the seminar hosts are volunteers.
 We would expect all recipients to help with the needs of the camp hosts.
 When you arrive, please identify yourself with the registration desk and ask how you can help.
 We also expect recipients to write a review of the experience so we can use this to spread the word and learn more from this program.